Muokkaa

 For client devices running Windows 11 version 22H2 and later, added LSA protection is enabled by default if the following criteria are met:

-• The device is a new install of Windows 11 version 22H2 or later, not upgraded from a previous release.
+• The device is a new installation of Windows 11 version 22H2 or later, not upgraded from a previous release.

 • The device is enterprise joined (Active Directory domain joined, Microsoft Entra domain joined, or hybrid Microsoft Entra domain joined).